-We paid a distribution of \$0.40625 per common share (\$1.625 annualized) to our stockholders on June 1, 2012.
-This distribution represented an annualized yield of 7.0 percent based on our fiscal guarter closing price of \$23.24.
-For tax purposes, we currently expect 80 to 100 percent of TTP's 2012 distributions will be characterized as gualified dividend income and capital gain, with the remainder being ordinary income and return of capital.
+We paid a distribution of \$0.4075 per common share (\$1.63 annualized) to our stockholders on Sept.
+4, 2012.
+This distribution represented an annualized yield of 6.5 percent based on our fiscal quarter closing price of \$25.00.
+For tax purposes, we currently expect 40 to 60 percent of TTP's 2012 distributions to be characterized as dividend income and capital gain, with the remainder characterized as a return of capital.
 A final determination of the characterization will be made in January 2013.

-We ended the second fiscal guarter with leverage (including bank debt, senior notes and preferred stock) at 23.7 percent of total assets, which had a weighted average maturity of 5.2 years, a weighted average cost of 3.1 percent, and over 72 percent at fixed rates.
+We ended the third fiscal quarter with leverage (including bank debt, senior notes and preferred stock) at 23.0 percent of total assets, which had a weighted average maturity of 4.9 years, a weighted average cost of 3.1 percent, and over 70 percent at fixed rates.